Seifalla/Student-Search/README.md

 # Student-Search

-# Program Running Instruction:
+# Program Running Instructions:
-This program runs on Linux 4.4.0-34-generic x86_64 (DMB 005)
+- This program runs on Linux 4.4.0-34-generic x86_64 (DMB 005)

-Use g++ to compile
+- Use g++ to compile

+- All files must be in the same directory

 This C++ program does the following:
 The files sec1students.txt and sec2students.txt contain information about students for daytime section (section 1) and evening section (section 2) respectively.
 They have the same format (one line per student):